titola/incudine/README.md

 ## Music/DSP programming environment for Common Lisp

 [Incudine](http://incudine.sourceforge.net) is useful to design software synthesizers or sound plugins from scratch, exploiting the expressive power of Common Lisp, without the constraint to use pre-built unit generators.
 It is also a compositional tool that allows to produce high quality sounds controllable at the sample level, defining and redefining the digital signal processors and the musical structures on-the-fly.

 Incudine introduces the Virtual UGen (VUG), a new mechanism for defining primitive unit generators by writing concise and reusable code.
-The definition of a VUG contains lisp code and/or other nested VUGs (or "real" UGens), and it is re-arranged (i.e. after the inference of init- and performance-time actions) and compiled efficiently during the creation of a DSP.
+The definition of a VUG can contain lisp code, other nested VUGs or "real" unit generators (compiled VUGs), and it is re-arranged (i.e. after the inference of init- and performance-time actions) and compiled efficiently during the creation of a DSP.
 An ironic example in [spaghetti.cudo](doc/tutorials/spaghetti.cudo) includes the macro expansion of a "recipe processor".

 ## Features

-- Realtime synthesis with sample-by-sample or block-by-block processing (without a realtime garbage collector but it's simple to define cons-free DSP)
+- Realtime synthesis with sample-by-sample or block-by-block processing (without a realtime garbage collector but there are facilities for defining cons-free DSP).
-- Optional recovery of audio cycles suspended during gc by processing the cached audio inputs and MIDI events.
-For example, it allows HD recording without losing audio inputs during gc if there aren't xruns.
-- Sample accurate callbacks
-- Bounce to disk and bounce to memory buffer
 - Arbitrary precision.
 The sample type is double float but the unit generators and the DSP's don't require a particular type.
 In practice the init-time and performance-time functions of UGEN or DSP are arbitrary lisp functions regulated by the context (i.e. realtime audio).
-- Optional standalone executable
-- Optional score (rego) files with time-tagged lisp functions, lisp statements, lisp tags and arbitrary score statements
-- Graph of DSP's
+- Node tree for DSP instances and arbitrary actions.
+- Realtime sample accurate scheduling.
+- Optional recovery of audio cycles suspended during gc by processing the cached audio inputs and MIDI events.
+For example, it allows HD recording without losing audio inputs during gc if there aren't xruns.
-- Collection of useful re-definable VUG's
+- Collection of useful re-definable virtual unit generators.
-- Collection of GEN routines to fill memory buffers
+- Collection of GEN routines to fill memory buffers.
+- Bounce to disk and bounce to memory buffer.
-- MIDI support via [PortMidi](http://portmedia.sourceforge.net/portmidi) and [Jack MIDI](https://jackaudio.org/)
+- MIDI support via [PortMidi](http://portmedia.sourceforge.net/portmidi) and [Jack MIDI](https://jackaudio.org/).
-- MIDI File I/O support
+- MIDI File I/O support.
-- Open Sound Control support
+- Open Sound Control support.
-- Stream socket support
+- Stream socket support.
-- Serial I/O support
+- Serial I/O support.
-- Tempo change with arbitrary curves
+- Tempo change with arbitrary curves.
-- Import/Export a musical scale from/to scale file format
+- Import/Export a musical scale from/to scale file format.
-- MIDI tuning by sending a bulk tuning dump message with arbitrary checksum function or 128 single note tuning change messages (Exclusive Real Time)
+- MIDI tuning by sending a bulk tuning dump message with arbitrary checksum function or 128 single note tuning change messages (Exclusive Real Time).
-- Frequencies of a TUNING structure changed with the data received from a MIDI bulk tuning dump message
+- Frequencies of a TUNING structure changed with the data received from a MIDI bulk tuning dump message.
-- Flexible voicer for voice management
+- Flexible voicer for voice management.
+- Score file format (rego file) with time-tagged lisp functions, lisp statements, lisp tags and arbitrary score statements.
-- The score (rego) file format supports the [Org](https://orgmode.org) markup language.
-It is possible to edit and organize score files with spreedsheet-like capabilities, headlines, unordered lists, blocks, properties, hyperlinks, todo items, tags, deadlines, scheduling, etc.
+- The score file format supports the [Org](https://orgmode.org) markup language.
-- It is possible to create and edit a rego file in SES (Simple Emacs Spreadsheet) mode.
+- Optional standalone executable.
-- Optional interface to interact with the sound editor [Snd](https://ccrma.stanford.edu/software/snd)
+- Optional interface to interact with the sound editor [Snd](https://ccrma.stanford.edu/software/snd).
-- Optional cudere-clm package, the sound synthesis package CLM (Common Lisp Music) implemented in Incudine
+- Optional cudere-clm package, the sound synthesis package CLM (Common Lisp Music) implemented in Incudine.
-- Optional interface to define a VUG for a [LADSPA audio plugin](https://www.ladspa.org)
+- Optional interface to define a VUG for a [LADSPA audio plugin](https://www.ladspa.org).
-- Optional interface to define a VUG for a [LV2 audio plugin](https://lv2plug.in)
+- Optional interface to define a VUG for a [LV2 audio plugin](https://lv2plug.in).
-- Optional [FluidSynth](https://www.fluidsynth.org) SoundFont synthesizer support
+- Optional [FluidSynth](https://www.fluidsynth.org) SoundFont synthesizer support.
-- Incudine is released under the GNU General Public License (GPL) version 2 or later
+- Incudine is released under the GNU General Public License (GPL) version 2 or later.

 ## Installation